 Changing the association's name

-- Legally, the association has not formally altered its rules and changed its name until the notice of the special resolution is lodged with the Commissioner and he or she approves the name change.
-The Commissioner may instruct the association to publish a notice of the proposed name change before approving the change.
-Until the name is approved by the Commissioner in writing, DO NOT:
+Legally, the association has not formally changed its name until the notice of the special resolution is approved by the Commissioner.
+So until the name is approved by the Commissioner in writing, do not:

 - use the new name;

 - arrange for the printing of new signage, letterheads, business cards, etc.;

 - change bank account and/or insurance policy details;

 - notify essential services;